 Governmental actors in Germany

-In describing the relationship between the state and religion, German governmental actors often use terms such as ‘positive neutrality’8 and ‘stimulating neutrality’.9 Politicians in Germany do not see the state’s neutrality as a passive or indifferent attitude towards religions and religious organizations; rather, because a role for religious groups in the public sphere is encouraged, the politicians conceive of these groups as potential contact partners and express their willingness to participate in dialogue.
+In describing the relationship between the state and religion, German governmental actors often use terms such as ‘positive neutrality’Footnote 8 and ‘stimulating neutrality’.Footnote 9 Politicians in Germany do not see the state’s neutrality as a passive or indifferent attitude towards religions and religious organizations; rather, because a role for religious groups in the public sphere is encouraged, the politicians conceive of these groups as potential contact partners and express their willingness to participate in dialogue.
 The state is thus responsible for creating institutional conditions that will facilitate the cultivation of religion.
 In 2007, Minister of the Interior Schäuble noted that Germany’s ‘secular state depends on the meaningful power of religion.
-Accounting for the imperative of neutrality, which derives from the freedom of religion, the state cooperates with organized religious communities’.10
+Accounting for the imperative of neutrality, which derives from the freedom of religion, the state cooperates with organized religious communities’.Footnote 10

 Governmental actors in the Netherlands